prajwal11082000-maker/ROS/README.md

 enmac@enmac-OptiPlex-5060:~$ ros2 launch slam_toolbox online_async_launch.py use_sim_time:=True

+enmac@enmac-OptiPlex-5060:~$ ros2 run teleop_twist_keyboard teleop_twist_keyboard

 enmac@enmac-OptiPlex-5060:~$ ros2 run rviz2 rviz2 -d /opt/ros/humble/share/nav2_bringup/rviz/nav2_default_view.rviz

 enmac@enmac-OptiPlex-5060:~$ ros2 run nav2_map_server map_saver_cli -f my_map

+# Nav2

+a highly modular system designed to move a robot from Point A to Point B safely and efficiently while avoiding obstacles.

+The Workflow:

+Localization: The robot figures out where it is (AMCL/SLAM).

+Global Planning: It calculates a long path from start to goal (like Google Maps).

+Local Planning (Control): It calculates immediate velocity commands (cmd_vel) to follow that path while dodging sudden obstacles (like a driver steering).

+## Types of Maps in Nav2

+Nav2 uses several "layers" of maps to understand the world.
+It doesn't just use one static image.

+### Static Map (Occupancy Grid):

+Format: Usually a .pgm (image) and .yaml (metadata) file.

+The permanent map of walls and furniture created using SLAM.
+White pixels are free space, black are walls, and gray is unknown.

+### Global Costmap:

+Description: A map used by the Global Planner to calculate the long-term path.
+It inflates the size of walls based on the robot's radius so the robot doesn't plan a path too close to a wall.

+### Local Costmap:

+Description: A smaller, rolling window (e.g., 3x3 meters) that moves with the robot.
+It updates in real-time using LIDAR/Depth Camera data to detect dynamic obstacles (like people or pets) that aren't on the static map.

+### Costmap Filters (Masks):

+Keep-out Zones: A map layer used to strictly forbid the robot from entering certain areas (e.g., wet floors, steep drops).

+Speed Limit Zones: A map layer that tells the robot to slow down in specific areas (e.g., a warehouse intersection).

+## Important Algorithms in Nav2
+To master Nav2, you must understand that "Planning" is split into two parts: Global (Path) and Local (Control).

+A. Global Planners (Path Finding)

+NavFn (Dijkstra/A*): The classic, reliable algorithm.
+Finds the mathematically shortest path.

+Smac Planner: A more advanced planner that supports:

+Hybrid-A*: Good for car-like (Ackermann) robots that can't turn in place.

+State Lattice: Generates smooth, kinematically feasible paths.

+B. Controllers / Local Planners (Path Following)

+DWB (Dynamic Window Approach): The standard.
+It simulates multiple short trajectories and picks the one that makes the most progress without hitting obstacles.

+MPPI (Model Predictive Path Integral): A modern, high-performance controller that uses GPU/CPU to simulate thousands of trajectories. excellent for dynamic environments and avoiding "jerky" movements.

+RPP (Regulated Pure Pursuit): Simple and efficient, often used for Ackermann (car-like) steering robots.

+## Localization & Mapping

+AMCL (Adaptive Monte Carlo Localization): The algorithm used to track the robot's position on an existing map using particle filters.

+SLAM Toolbox: The recommended algorithm in ROS 2 Humble for creating maps.
+It is graph-based and robust.

+## Key Concepts (Nav2)

+### Behavior Trees (BT):

+Nav2 logic is defined in XML files.
+Instead of writing C++ code to change how the robot behaves (e.g., "If path is blocked, wait 5 seconds, then back up"), you edit the Behavior Tree XML.
+Understanding Sequence, Fallback, and Recovery nodes is crucial.

+### Lifecycle Nodes:

+Nav2 nodes (planner, controller, map_server) are "Lifecycle" nodes.
+They don't just "start"; they go through states: Unconfigured → Inactive → Active.
+You must "configure" and "activate" them (usually handled by the nav2_lifecycle_manager).

+### Costmap Inflation & Footprint:

+Tuning the inflation_radius and robot_footprint is the #1 reason why navigation fails.
+If the inflation is too high, the robot thinks it can't fit through a door.
+If too low, it scrapes the walls.

+### TF (Transforms):

+You must have a perfect TF tree (map -> odom -> base_link -> lidar_link).
+If your TFs are broken, Nav2 will refuse to move.